kanthikiran006/Time-Table-Generator/README.md

 The Timetable Generation section consists of a "Generate Timetable" button.
 When clicked, a message box is displayed indicating the successful generation of the timetable.
 You can implement the timetable generation algorithm and the actual display of the timetable based on your specific requirements.

-Feel free to modify the code as per your project needs, add additional functionalities, and integrate the actual logic for subject/course management, timetable generation, and display.
+Feel free to modify the code as per your project needs, add additional functionalities, and integrate the actual logic for subject/course management, timetable generation, and generate it.